pragmaxim/pragmaxim.github.io/content/blog/ethical-dilemmas-of-ai.md

 which paradoxically prevents them from sorting out their family and child issues, eventually ending up living on welfare or homeless.
 Could AI also teach people the art of life?
 Fixing lack of upbringing or broken school system that had worked before digital era, but it is failing nowadays?
-Of course, any child could have a wise AI friend that would teach it responsibilities and slowly walk it through realities of life, so it can make a real friend, probably one of the most important use case for AI as children should not be responsible for dysfunctional systems, social groups or era they were born into.
+Of course, any child could have a wise AI friend that would teach it responsibilities and slowly walk it through realities of life, so it has a chance to make and deserve a real friend.
+This is probably one of the most important use case for AI as children should not be responsible for dysfunctional systems, social groups or era they were born into, they should get familiar with it to avoid dangers of that particular place and time.

 Regulation of AI towards sustainability is inevitable as immoral entities can exploit this technology in bad ways.
 Building useful software is harder to develop, it requires real life experiences, good philosophy and many years of research.